 Ordinarily the instructor of a course has the sole and final responsibility for any grade reported.
-Once the grade has been reported to the registrar, it may be changed upon the signed authorization of the faculty member who issued the original grade.
-Approval for the change is also required by the department chair and the dean of the college concerned.
+Once the grade has been reported to the registrar, it may be changed upon the signed authorization of the faculty member who issued the original grade, with the approval of the department chair and the dean of the college concerned.
 This policy also applies to the grade of "I" (incomplete).